I don't care if 'Trump baby' blimp offends him, London mayor says

 Khan, who has no powers over immigration, also questioned the motives behind Trump’s repeated criticism.

-“Manchester also suffered a terror attack … Paris Nice, Brussels, Berlin, cities in American have all suffered terror attacks so it’s for President Trump to explain why he singled me as the mayor of London out,” he said.
+“Manchester also suffered a terror attack. … Paris Nice, Brussels, Berlin, cities in America have all suffered terror attacks, so it’s for President Trump to explain why he singled me as the mayor of London out,” he said.
 “It is for him to explain why he thinks I’m responsible for immigration into Europe or the U.K. I have no power over these things.”

 The latest chapter in the Trump-Khan feud came after a British lawmaker was accused of Islamophobia over a now-deleted tweet he posted about the London mayor.

 Michael Fabricant posted a cartoon Khan's head on an inflatable balloon, engaged in a sex act with a pig.
-Fabricant apologised, saying he "stupidly tweeted it in a meeting without checking it properly.”
+Fabricant apologized, saying he "stupidly tweeted it in a meeting without checking it properly.”